seppo0010/pcitrw/01-algorithms/01-binary-search.md

 optimal strategy is to ask a question that will discard half of the options.

-Going to the opposite extreme by asking a very specific question is a high-risk, high-rewards scenario.
+Going to the opposite extreme by asking a very specific question is a high-risk, high-reward scenario.
 It is very likely to obtained little information in most cases, and a lot in a few.

 #### Properties